-In conjunction with the Duvay exploration, the Company and Secova will continue exploring the East Mac property which is located 7 km south of Tres-Or's Duvay Gold Project.
+In conjunction with the Duvay exploration, the Company and Secova will continue exploring the East Mac property which is located 7 km south and adjoins Tres-Or's Duvay and Chenier gold project claims.
 Quartz veins carrying gold and silver were discovered on the property in the 1930's which Quebec government reports indicate led to construction of a test shaft.
 Historic drill results filed with the Quebec government report drill intersections of 1481.9 g/t silver and 2.4 g/t gold over 0.1 m and 12.3 g/t gold over 0.2 m.
 Tres-Or prospected, mapped and collected two samples near the site of the old shaft.
 These two samples returned high gold, silver and lead concentrations as well as anomalous copper.